nicolasserrano/CS/Java/JDBC/UcanAccess.md

 Restart the application.

-## Add the Aliass for the database
+## Add the Alias for the database
 Open the Squirrel application.
-In the Aliasses tab, create a new alias with the next values:
+In the Aliases tab, create a new alias with the next values:
 - Name: Ucanaccess Northwind
 - Driver: Ucanaccess
 - jdbc:ucanaccess://drive:\path\northbrick.mdb;showSchema=true